Coverage so you don’t fall through the cracks.

 Your property insurance might not cover earthquakes.

 You might not know this, but your property insurance probably excludes earthquake damage from your policy.
-This means you will need additional coverage for earthquakes to make sure you’re protected.
+This means you will need additional coverage for earthquakes to make sure you’re better protected.
 You’ll want to consider commercial earthquake insurance, especially if your business is located near a geological fault line, where many earthquakes tend to occur.
 Standard commercial earthquake insurance usually covers damage to your building and your business property, like any inventory or equipment that’s damaged.

 Earthquakes can interrupt your business operations.